ORESoftware/live-mutex/README.md

 See: `docs/detailed-explanation.md` and `docs/about.md`

-## Usage and Best Practices
+## Basic Usage and Best Practices

 The Live-Mutex API is completely asynchronous and requires usage of async initialization for both the client and broker instances.
 This library requires a Node.js process to run a TCP server.
 This can be within one of your existing Node.js processes, or more likely launched separately.
 In other words, a live-mutex client could also be the broker, there is nothing wrong with that.
 For any given key there should be one broker.
 For absolute speed, you could use separate brokers (in separate Node.js processes)for separate keys, but that's not really very necessary.
-Unix Domain Sockets are about 10-20% faster than TCP, depending on how well tuned TCP is on your system.
+Unix Domain Sockets are about 10-50% faster than TCP, depending on how well-tuned TCP is on your system.

 Three things to remember:

 1. You need to initialize a broker before connecting any clients, otherwise your clients will pass back an error upon calling `connect()`.
-2. You need to call `ensure()/connect()` on a client or use the asynchronous callback passed to the constructor, before calling client.lock() or client.unlock().
+2. You need to call `ensure()/connect()` on a client or use the asynchronous callback passed to the constructor, before calling `client.lock()` or `client.unlock()`.
 3. Live-Mutex clients and brokers are *not* event emitters. <br> The two classes wrap Node.js sockets, but the sockets connections are not exposed to the user of the library.
 4. To use TCP and host/port use `{port: <number>, host: <string>}`, to use Unix Domain Sockets, use `{udsPath: <absoluteFilePath>}`.